 Maintaining their roots has always been important to the musicians.
 The name of their first full-length album, How Will the Wolf Survive?, references the band’s struggles to be successful while sticking to Mexican tradition and folk music.
 Lorenzo says the band’s connection with its Mexican roots came full circle in its 2013 live album, Disconnected in New York City, because the album laid off the drums and electric bass and included more of what they describe as “authentic instruments” like the guitarron, a 6-string Mexican bass.

-Los Lobos performed at Roots N Blues N BBQ in 2011 and 2014, and we’re excited to welcome them back to the stage in 2018.
+Los Lobos performed at Roots N Blues N BBQ in 2011 and 2014, and we’re excited to welcome them back to the music festival stage in 2018.
 If you’re looking for a taste of the barrio, make sure you don’t miss it.